Anatomy of a Skin

 - All option names within a section must be unique.

-- Section and option names should include alphanumeric characters only (no spaces or punctuation).
+- Section and option names should include alphanumeric characters only.
+Do not uses spaces in section names.

 - Option values must be kept on a single line.

 The following is an example of a very simple Rainmeter skin file.
 It updates the skin once a second, measures the used CPU as a percentage, and displays that percentage.